Akshat2512/Crime-Prediction/README.md

 ## How It Works
 - Frontend:
-The frontend is built using modern web technologies such as HTML5, CSS, Javascript and Python Flask.
+The frontend is built using modern web technologies such as HTML5, CSS, Javascript.
 It provides a user-friendly interface for interacting with the app.
 With the Integration of [Mapbox APIs](https://docs.mapbox.com/), allows visualization of crime Hotspots and clusters on 3D maps.
 Also, used libraries like Chart.js, which allows better visualization of crimes using charts and graphs.

 Here’s a sneak peek of the frontend: